 - It centralizes management of customer, product, supplier, and other data, applies machine learning and other AI techniques to that data so you can link transaction and interaction data.

 - It makes more meaningful product recommendations by connecting what you know about each customer to what you know about every product.

 - It delivers product information at the right touchpoint at the right moment for every customer, thus improving the omnichannel customer experience.

-In a digitally connected world, shoppers are experiencing products and content at multiple channels simultaneously.
+In a digitally connected world, shoppers are experiencing products and content across multiple channels simultaneously.
 Rich product experiences will be key decision influencers in how shoppers perceive the brands and products they are looking to purchase.
 And thus, PXM is going to be a key revenue growth driver for all these eCommerce stores, brand and retail stores, and multi-brand outlets trying to reach millions of online shoppers.

 After looking into how digital commerce is evolving and how future retail stores are trying to leverage technology to support that growth, it is for sure that providing hyper-contextualized, personalized shopping experiences will be one of the key objectives.
-To deliver these distinct and engaging customer experiences, PXM will act as a backbone for eCommerce.
+To deliver these distinct and engaging customer experiences, PXM will act as the backbone for eCommerce.

 The organizations would constantly need to match product information with actionable customer insights to increase customer loyalty, sales, and margins.
 There will have to be tight-knit closed-loop feedback that can put product data, rich content, and digital assets near all customer-level transactional, behavioral, and interaction datasets as well.
 And Product Experience Management (PXM) is well equipped to deliver the same for the retail stores of the future.